Rasalrai/fairness-data-generator/README.md

 This project consists of two main files:
 - sets_creation.py: generates error matrixes with all possible scenarios and saves them to txt/bin (we need this to visualize measures aggregated by different imbalance values)
-- fairness_plots.ipynb : reads the files, creates pandas dataframe and visualizes the data.
+- fairness_plots.ipynb: reads the files, creates pandas dataframe and visualizes the data.